winstxnhdw/ct2hf/README.md

 ## Usage

+> [!NOTE]\
+> You have to be logged in to Hugging Face to upload the converted model onto your account.
+You can do this by running `uvx --from huggingface-hub huggingface-cli login`.

 You may use `pip` to install `ct2hf` but we recommended using [uv](https://github.com/astral-sh/uv) to avoid polluting your Python environment.

 ```bash